-Wedding planning requires you to consider a million tiny details.
+Decisions, decisions, decisions.
+From wondering if you should have a first look to trying to decide where to get ready on your big day, wedding planning requires you to consider a million tiny details.
 The months leading up to your wedding should be spent making memories with your best friend and enjoying the process, not Googling for hours on end.
 And so, *drum roll please*, Wedding Tip Wednesday was born!
 Throughout this series, we will be sharing our best tips to make your wedding day everything you’ve dreamed of and keep it as STRESS FREE as possible.
-If you’re late to the party, you can catch up on the whole series below!

-Just within the last week, we have met with four different engaged couples to chat wedding photography and drink coffee.
+Just within the last week, we’ve met with four different engaged couples to chat wedding photography and drink coffee.
 (OK, let’s be real.
-Chris drinks nothing and I drink a chocolate “Frappuccino” with ZERO coffee in it that is basically what you would serve to a child.
-How do we have three children ages four and under and still haven’t become coffee drinkers?
+Chris drinks nothing and I drink a chocolate “Frappuccino” with zero coffee in it that is basically what you would serve to a child.
+How do we have three small children and still haven’t become coffee drinkers?
 I. HAVE.
 NO. IDEA.)

 One thing that has come up at EVERY SINGLE MEETING is whether or not to have a first look.
 If you don’t know what a “first look” is, it simply means setting an intentional time for the bride and groom to see each other prior to the ceremony.
 In contrast, the more traditional approach is for the couple to avoid seeing each other until the moment the bride walks down the aisle to her groom.
 Since we get asked for our advice on this so often (and since it’s such a big decision every couple has to make fairly early in their wedding planning process), here’s our short answer… It depends!
 Here are some of the big things we encourage couples who are planning a wedding to consider before deciding when to see each other for the first time on your wedding day:

 1. What time is your ceremony?